Once upon a time, there was a tart that became famous.

-Luckily, this tart is still to be found in Richmond (West London) in one of the oldest London bakeries.
+Luckily, this tart is still to be found in Richmond (West London) in one of the oldest London tea room.
 Its family secret recipe has been well protected until now, which makes it seem even more exciting!

 This was where Robert Newens, the grandfather, worked as an apprentice and found out the recipe.
 The secret recipe has then been passed on from one generation to the next.

 Actually, when I booked a table at Newens, I was really excited about the history of the place and the popularity of its Maids of Honour tarts.
-Then, I was totally seduced by the 1930 atmosphere: the old pictures on the wall, the porcelain tableware, the old-fashioned charm … made me feel in another time!
+Then, I was totally seduced by the 1930 atmosphere: the old pictures on the wall, the porcelain tableware, the old-fashioned charm … It was like diving into a different time!